Skip to content

 Fireplace

-For the fireplace, since it’s indoors, and you need to fully wet the brick before applying the limewash.
-I used a spray bottle to dampen a small area at a time, applied the limewash, and moved on to the next section.
+For the fireplace, since it’s indoors, you need to fully wet the brick before applying the limewash.
+I used a spray bottle to dampen a small area at a time, applied the paint, and moved on to the next section.
 I repeated this process until the entire fireplace was done.
 The limewash made a huge improvement indoors as well!

 Let me know if you decide to try it and what your thoughts are.